Chair

 6030 Forbes Tower, Pittsburgh, PA 15260

 A native of Pittsburgh, Pennsylvania, Dr. Watzlaf received her Bachelor of Science (BS) in Health Records Administration from the School of Health Related Professions; her Master of Public Health (MPH) and Doctorate in Epidemiology from the Graduate School of Public Health; all from the University of Pittsburgh.
 She also holds a secondary appointment in the Graduate School of Public Health.
 Dr. Watzlaf has received several awards including the AHIMA Research Triumph Award, PHIMA’s (Pennsylvania’s) Distinguished Member Award, and the University of Pittsburgh’s SHRS Distinguished Alumnus Award.
+She was appointed to the Committee in 2020 and serves on the Full Committee, as co-chair of the Subcommittee on Privacy, Confidentiality and Security (PCS) and on the Workgroup on Timely and Strategic Action to Inform ICD-11 Policy.

 • Wu Xu, PhD